gavingqf/gserver/README.md

 **This framework includes the following functions:**
   1, TCP protocl which can listen, connect with client or inner servers with config(as game fold *.xml).
-  2, httpserver interface for http protocol.
+  2, httpserver interface for http protocol(for short connection http).
   3, High efficiency timer(time wheel).
   4, Mysql with Asynchronous and Synchronous interface.
   5, Redis interface.